msofka/feeling-responsive/_posts/medical-imaging/2020-07-28-Deep-Learning-at-Hyperfine.md

 #
 subheadline: "Making MRI's smarter"
 title: "Deep Learning at Hyperfine Research"
 teaser: "As soon as Hyperfine was getting the first scans, I started building out the machine learning competency.
-We now have a strong team and are building algorithms that improve images and run on the scanner and tools for image interpretation that run in the cloud.
+We now have a strong team and are building algorithms that improve image quality and run on the scanner and tools for image interpretation that run in the cloud.
 I am passionate to work on hard and complex problems and there is no lack of those at Hyperfine."
 categories:
   - Hyperfine Deep Learning
 tags: